trey-rosius/cdk_group_chat/content/using_graphql_codegen/create_and_configure_codegen.md

 ### Create and configure graphql-codegen
+GraphQL Code Generator is a tool that generates code out of your GraphQL schema.

+Graphql's main value proposition is in Types.
+It ensures you give types(str) to your fields and also shapes endpoints input/outputs.

+For example, this graphql endpoint has 2 input fields with a `String` type and one `Boolean` type output.

+`addUserToGroup(userId: String!, groupId: String!): Boolean!`

+Since we are using typescript for this project, it's a fact that we'll use TS types that correspond to the GraphQl Schema.

+This is where `graphql-codegen` comes to play.

+It helps us to automatically generate these TS types that correspond to the graphql schema, thereby reducing the margin for bugs and increasing developer productivity.

 Create a file in the root directory of your project called `codegen.yml` and type in the following code.